katrpilar/PlantTrackr/spec.md

 Destroy (Cannot Destroy Instructions for above reason) Edit (Not Available for above reason)

-- [ ] Include user input validations
+- [x] Include user input validations
+User input validations on all input fields except any form posting to the statuses table.
+Passwords have password validations, emails have email, etc.
 - [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)

-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
 - [x] You have a large number of small Git commits